VictorTagayun/SLiCAP_Python_AlternateInstall/README.md

 1. Go to https://winpython.github.io/
 2. Download your preferred version but include the version with **Spyder**, i.e. WinPython64-3.9.2.0, WinPython64-3.9.2.0cod or WinPython64-3.8.8.0
-3. Right click and unzip the exe file
+3. After download, right click and choose unzip, unzip the exe file.

 ### Step 5 - Instal SliCAP